 Day in and day out, your employees bust their butts to make your customers happy.
 Braving long nights at the office, unpleasant commutes, your employees are there for you.

 If you appreciate their effort and commitment to your company, what are you doing to show it?
 Just like you would show customer appreciation, you need to show appreciation for your employees too.

-In this post, we’ll explain everything you need to know about Employee Appreciation Day and give you 10 ways to celebrate your employees when the day arrives.
+In this post, we’ll explain everything you need to know about Employee Appreciation Day, give you ideas for Employee Appreciation Day gifts, and help you make your staff feel appreciated.

 If you’re short on time, use the links below to find exactly what you’re looking for.